 Boys are also taught the importance of self-respect and respect for others with whom they work, play and live.
 Activities are encouraged that promote boys’ intellectual development, ranging from the teaching of essential skills of reading, writing, listening, speaking and numeracy to research skills and technological skills in subjects such as Design and Technology and Information Technology.
 In addition, an awareness of the many different South African cultures and languages is fostered.

-English, Afrikaans, isiZulu, Mathematics, Natural and Life Sciences, History, Geography, Economic Management Sciences, Information Technology, Design and Technology, Art, Music, Drama, Divinity for Life.
+English, Afrikaans, isiZulu, Mathematics, Natural and Life Sciences, History, Geography, Information Technology, Design and Technology, Art, Music and Drama.

 At St John’s we see the boys’ emotional well-being as central to their growth and success.
 To this end we provide pastoral care and support to the boys on a variety of levels: